Are you thinking about getting a website for your business?

-- Who will be responsible for setting and monitoring the budget for all of the above areas (including budgeting for the cost of getting your website built)?
+- Who will be responsible for setting and managing the budget for all of the above areas (including planning the cost of building your site)?

-Who is going to be responsible for all aspects of your site?
+Who is going to be responsible and accountable for all of the various aspects of your website?

-Depending on the size of your business, it could be just one person doing everything (e.g. you), or a few people, or perhaps even some outsourced help.
+Depending on your situation, it could be just one person doing it all (e.g. you), or a small team of people who also have to juggle other areas of your business, and perhaps even some outsourced help.

-If you don’t ask the above questions before getting your website built, you could end up investing a lot of time and money on a tool that will not only not help you grow your business, but cost you valuable money and time.
+If you don’t ask the above questions before getting your website built, you could end up spending a lot of time and money on a tool that will not only not help you grow your business, but cost even more of your valuable money and time.

 Congratulations!
-You have completed all the steps of the website planning process.
-You are now ready to begin looking at options for getting your new website built.
+You have completed all the steps of the website planning process and can now start looking at options for getting your new site built.

-Hopefully, now you have a better understanding of the website planning process and how WordPress can help you build a better business online.
-If you need information or assistance with any aspects of web design, see the other posts we have published on this site or contact us.
+Hopefully, now you have a better understanding of the web site planning process and how WordPress can help you improve your business online.
+If you need information or assistance with setting up your website or blog, see the other articles we’ve published on this site or contact us.

-Please consider subscribing to our blog, as we will be adding lots of great content, resources and practical tips for small businesses on developing your online marketing strategy.
+We also recommend that you consider subscribing to our blog, as we plan to add lots more content, resources and cost-effective tips for small businesses on developing a successful website marketing strategy.